-Can community foundations learn, if given the opportunity, to be effective vehicles for channeling support low-income neighborhood organizations, while increasing their own resources, grantmaking skills, and leadership role in the community?
+Can community foundations learn, if given the opportunity, to be effective vehicles for channeling support to low-income neighborhood organizations while increasing their own resources, grantmaking skills, and leadership role in the community?
 That was the question posed by the C.S.
-Mot Foundation with its innovative project (1984).
-Long story short, the answer is unequivocally, “Yes,” and this Guidebook, produced after the pilot of this experiment, spawned many other similar projects, using community foundations as intermediaries to reach smaller, more activist organizations.
+Mot Foundation with its groundbreaking project begun in 1984.
+Long story short, the answer is unequivocally “Yes.”
+This Guide, produced after the pilot of this experiment, spawned many other similar projects around the country using community foundations as intermediaries to reach smaller, more activist organizations.

 Originally appeared: Publication of Rainbow Research, Inc.

 Author: Steven E. Mayer and David M. Scheie